What Does Monitor Response Time Mean?

 Response times are often given in milliseconds since one frame on a standard 60Hz monitor stays on your screen for just 16.67 milliseconds.

-A longer response time often results in a phenomenon called “ghosting.”
+A longer response time results in a visual artifact called “ghosting.”

 This is when you can see the remains of trails from a moving object on a screen as pixels take too long to switch between shades of gray.

-This is really not a big deal if you just use your computer for everyday browsing and social networking.
+This is really not a big deal if you just use your computer for everyday browsing and office-related work.
 Still, if you are a gamer or like to watch movies with fast action, poor response times can cause really distracting visual artifacts.

 It’s mostly competitive gamers who play FPS titles that are sensitive to ghosting.